David Gentleman: Books

 Between 1982 and 1997, Gentleman wrote and illustrated six travel books: David Gentleman’s Britain, London, Coastline, Paris, India and Italy, and more recently London You’re Beautiful, 2012, In the Country, 2014 and My Town: An Artist’s Life in London, 2020.
 He also wrote and illustrated four books about a small child on holiday: Fenella in Ireland, Greece, Spain and the South of France.
+His latest book is lessons for young artists, 2025.

 Illustration

 Gentleman has illustrated many books by other people, including drawings for the cookbook Plats du Jour.
 In 2009 he painted watercolours to illustrate Ask the Fellows Who Cut the Hay by George Ewart Evans.
 For the Limited Editions Club of New York City he illustrated The Swiss Family Robinson, Keats's Poems, The Jungle Book, and The Ballad of Robin Hood, and several books for children, including Russell Hoban's The Dancing Tigers.
 For the Folio Society, he produced illustrations for the Selected Poems of Edward Thomas.
 He has designed many paperback covers and jackets: for Penguin Books, E. M. Forster's novels and the New Penguin Shakespeare wood engravings; for Faber, many watercolours for Siegfried Sassoon and Lawrence Durrell novels; and for Duckworth, wood engraved or typographical designs for scientific and classical works.